-The 2021 festival showed that, more than ever, food and drink and the way we share it with friends and family is a huge part of our lives.
+The 2021 festival proved that food and drink – and the way we share it with friends and family – is a huge part of our lives.

 Thank you to everyone that joined us.
+It was a fabulous event, full of masterclasses, demos, talks, eating, drinking, film premieres, and more.
 We are already looking forward to next year.

 What happened in 2021